-Focus on percussive bursts, linked events, micro-envelopes, spatial dissonance, crowd noises, Conceptual narrative of a “place of forgetting” – a temporary zone of amusia (loss of ability to understand music).
+An album of percussive bursts, linked events, micro-envelopes, spatial dissonance, crowd noises, Amnemonic Site indicates “place of forgetting” – a temporary zone of amusia (the loss of ability to understand music).

 Sources include wood, fabric, tuning forks, fireworks, beans in various containers, Balinese gamelan, oscillator, blown organ pipes, brass organ reeds, Serge modular synth, metal pieces, and field recordings of parks and New Year’s celebrations in Chinatown, Manhattan.

 Read Franz deWaard, Vital Weekly